 The ship continued on to Regensburg, Germany and the Christmas market river cruise ended in Nuremberg.

-Experience Sailing with Viking During Christmas
+What to Pack if You're Sailing with Viking During Christmas

-Also, gone is the need to “look good in a bathing suit” for a winter cruise!
-You can eat all the yummy, delicious foods you want because you’re in sweaters and a heavy winter jacket anyway.
+Gone is the need to “look good in a bathing suit” for a winter cruise!
+You can eat all the yummy, delicious foods you want because you're in sweaters and a heavy winter jacket anyway.
 Haha!